LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 ----------
 Access to the CIMeC's MRI Facility is regulated on two different levels.
 An MRI Lab safety course trains for both levels:
   * Researcher Level: guaranteed access to the MRI Lab, under the supervision of a member of the MRI Lab Staff, but no to the magnet room;
-  * MRI Team Level: autonomous access to the MRI Lab, including to the magnet room.
+  * MRI Staff Level: autonomous access to the MRI Lab, including to the magnet room.

 For safety reasons, the facility is a controlled zone; researchers can only enter if accompanied by a member of the MRI Staff.